Mo Dewji: Scaling heights of remarkable success

 Q: Could you briefly tell us about your journey from leaving school to becoming one of the country's most successful and inspirational icons?

-A: My journey began in 1999, when I returned to Tanzania and immediately joined my father’s business.
-At that time, he was generating about $30 million.
+A: My journey began in 1999, when I returned to Tanzania and joined my father’s business.
+At that time, his enterprise was generating about $30 million in revenue.
 This year, we are on track to reach almost $1.2 billion.
 Today, MeTL contributes 3.5 per cent to Tanzania’s GDP and accounts for 5 per cent of all formal employment in the country.
-With a workforce of 4,000, we have essentially grown 30-fold.
+With a workforce of 40,000, we have essentially grown the company 30-fold.
 How did I do it?
-The formula was one of discipline and vision: I borrowed the initial capital from my father, invested it strategically, and focused intensely on coordinating investment to ensure it scaled across the economy.
-It was about taking a solid foundation and building a global-standard conglomerate upon it.
+The formula was one of intense discipline and clear vision.
+I borrowed initial capital from my father, invested it strategically, and focused heavily on coordinating our investments to ensure they scaled across the wider economy.
+It was about taking a solid family foundation and building a global-standard conglomerate upon it.

 Q: How much did your education in the US influence your business approach in Tanzania?